 Migration

 Migration is a valuable method for ensuring content in digital objects can be reused in modern software.
 Migration is the process of replicating some content from a digital object performance using a different primary data file (or files) and a different set of software from the original.
-Normally the new software works on modern computers whereas the original software is considered functionality obsolete when the objects are migrated.
+Normally the new software works on modern computers whereas the original software is considered functionally obsolete when the objects are migrated.

 The challenges migration presents to digital archives are at least two-fold.
 Firstly, most archives retain the original primary data files from a digital object when they migrate content from the object.
 This means that normally their storage requirements roughly double after the migration has completed.
 This extra storage requirement has an economic and environmental impact which can be considerable, especially over time.
 Secondly, it is currently extremely costly to validate the results of a migration process.
 In research undertaken at Archives New Zealand [16], Cochrane found that it is very difficult to automatically test a migration process due to the difficulty in automatically identifying changes made to an object.
 This is partly due to the finding that most objects seemed to include at least one rarely used software feature, and so methods that use shortcuts that exclude rare features are not effective at scale.
 Another reason for this problem was identified as behavioral: some users used software in ways that meant the digital objects could only present their information using that software but did not use features that could be automatically looked for and automatically validated post-migration.
 This meant that there was no way to automatically/programmatically identify the features in the file to be migrated.